rkhkim/etepcl/README.md

 #### Bandpass

-Bandpass filtering is used to enhance the edges of the image
+Bandpass filtering is used to downscale images (make more blurry) to improve computational efficiency

 ### Analysis